He who has a why to live can bear almost any how

 • This inner purpose can sustain you even when external circumstances are dire — and especially in the darkest of times.

-The ability to maintain focus on your inner purpose, despite external circumstances, mirrors the incredible mental control demonstrated by Tibetan Buddhist monks.
+The ability to maintain focus on your inner purpose, despite external circumstances, reminds me of the incredible mental control demonstrated by Tibetan Buddhist monks.
 Through meditation and tummo breathwork, these monks can raise their body temperature in freezing conditions—even melting snow around them.

 The takeaway?
 Your mindset and inner raison d'être can influence your physical body and your surroundings more than you might think.